katai2099/phonebook_services_API/README.md

 - After running NPM install you can run the command 'npm run create' which will take care of Database, table creation as well as populate the table with data.

+- You can repopulate the table with 'npm run repopulate' command

 - You can drop the database by using 'npm run drop' command